bmehta/ai-pdf-summarizer-rag/README.md

-# 📄 AI PDF Summarizer & Q&A
+# 📄 AI PDF Summarizer & RAG Q&A

 A "smart" PDF tool that lets you **upload any PDF document** and either get an AI-generated summary or ask natural-language questions about its content.